 This façade includes a circular window with tracery on one end, with a section protruding from the rest of the façade.
 This section has a gable peak with a cross and a large circular rose window with tracery, stone moulding and a small arched window underneath that.
 Following a similar façade pattern as the elevation facing Weber Street, the central part of this façade includes four (4) buttresses with brick gable peaks and brick arches, dividing this section into 5 bays.
 Each bay contains large arched stained-glass windows with tracery and decorative stone moulding.
 On the other side of this façade are two squared buttressed towers with conical peaks topped with small crosses.
-The first storey includes a small arched window with decorative stone moulding and tracery.
-The third storey includes two windows with trefoil tracery and decorative stone moulding and tracery and decorative stone arched windows with decorative stone moulding and tracery.
+The first storey includes a small arched window with decorative stone moulding.
+The second-storey includes a larger window with decorative stone moulding and tracery.
+The third storey includes two windows with trefoil tracery and decorative stone detailing.
 The tower peak includes three arched windows with decorative stone moulding and brick corbelling.